syntevo/smartgit-translations/README.md

 1. Fork the repository
 1. Clone your fork, e.g. to `C:\temp\smartgit-translations.git`
 1. Checkout the appropriate branch:
-   1. `master` contains translations for the current Preview version
+   1. `main` contains translations for the current Preview version
    1. `smartgit-...` contains translations for the corresponding SmartGit version

 > [!IMPORTANT]